 In this instance, Vanguard charges 0.15% annually.
 As such – this fee will then be passed on from your broker to you.
 Be careful here that your chosen UK ETF broker does not apply a mark-up on the ETF expense ratio – especially if they are charging their own platform fees.

-On top of the core fees listed above, there are several other charges that you might come across when using the best online brokers for ETFs.
+On top of the core fees listed above, there are several other charges that you might come across when using an ETF broker.

 - Deposit/Withdrawal Fees: Some UK online ETF brokers charge a deposit and/or withdrawal fee.
 This might be a flat fee or a percentage against the amount being funded.